nomadicsynth/open-research-pipeline/README.md

 ## License

-MIT License - see LICENSE file for details.
+AGPL-3.0 License.
+See `LICENSE` for details.

 ## Contact